-Adam Bulger[06:24] With a mix of healthy and unhealthy reactions, I think like, like most people, you know, so you, sometimes, you know, you'd be very discouraged and you'd wonder why, you know, why that would happen.
+Adam Bulger[06:24] With a mix of healthy and unhealthy reactions I think.
+Like most people so sometimes you'd be very discouraged and you'd wonder why that would happen.

-[06:36] And, you know, how does this reflect on me?
+[06:36] And how does this reflect on me?
 What did I do wrong, or what's wrong with me?
-And then some nine other times, you know, you're able to say like, well, I wasn't a great fit for this or other things will come along or, or so forth.
+And then some nine other times you're able to say like, well, I wasn't a great fit for this or other things will come along or so forth.

-Dr Chloe Carmichael[06:51] You know, that's an interesting one because you know, for anybody that wants to do anything involving being on camera, It is ultimately super cutthroat.
+Dr Chloe Carmichael[06:51] You know, that's an interesting one because for anybody that wants to do anything involving being on camera, it is ultimately super cutthroat.

 [07:01] You know, there's thousands of people that would take your position.
 And I always feel like it's a balance because as you said, asking the question, if you didn't get the part or the role, to a certain degree, it is the healthy question to reflect and to say, what did I do wrong?
 What could I have done better?

-[07:19] Yeah.
-But of course at the same time, you also have to really know when it had nothing to do with you, because you could also actually, almost correct yourself the wrong way.
-If you started thinking it was stuff about you when it had nothing to do with you. so it takes a lot of. awareness.
-I'm curious though, to Adam, like what do you think old Smedley kind of helped you to be one of the ones who made it versus other people who just, they never seem to really make it click.
+[07:19] But of course at the same time, you also have to really know when it had nothing to do with you, because you could also actually, almost correct yourself the wrong way if you started thinking it was stuff about you when it had nothing to do with you.
+So it takes a lot of awareness.
+I'm curious though too, Adam, like what do you think ultimately kind of helped you to be one of the ones who made it versus other people who just, they never seem to really make it click.

 [07:53] They never really get it off the ground.
 What do you think helped you to stand out and don't be afraid to brag a little bit.
 Okay.